Dounford-Felipe/Audio-Alerts/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests to enhance the functionality, fix bugs, or improve documentation.
+You can contact dounford#0 on Discord if you need any help.

 ## License
 This project is licensed under the MIT License.